cunarist/rinf/README.md

 Use [MessagePack](https://msgpack.org/) for serializing messages sent between Dart and Rust as provided by the template, if you have other reasons not to do so.
 For those who aren't familiar, MessagePack is a nested binary structure similar to JSON, but much faster and more efficient.

+# ☕ Support Us

+😉 If you are benefiting from the features of Rust-In-Flutter and find it helpful, why not consider supporting this project?
+Your generous donations contribute to the maintenance and development of Rust-in-Flutter, ensuring its continuous improvement and growth.

+If you feel like so, please consider [buying us a coffee](https://www.buymeacoffee.com/cunarist).

 # 🌋 Pioneers

 This project was not done alone.
 There were various helpful projects that gave inspiration to the structure of this package.
 Credits to these wonderful efforts!